manuel-rabade/flashhacks-okfest14/README.md

 Finished!
 ```

-Where each line is a swiss aircraft registry.
-You can preview the
+Where each line is a swiss aircraft registration.

-output of the bot at
+You can preview the output of the bot at
 http://turbot.opencorporates.com/bots/swiss_aircraft_registry/runs/draft.